explaingit

 Prompt 2

-How do I add authentication middleware to a Hono application?
+How do I add Bearer token authentication middleware to every route in a Hono app?

 Prompt 3